AANCoord/ClassCode/README.md

-Here is an example of the code.
+This is code that was written during class sesssions in the program